How to Attract Bees to your Garden

 Each packet contains more than 1000 seeds including Nasturtium, Red-Radish, Borage, Calendula, Cosmos-Mixed, Basil-Mixed, Lucerne, Daikon Radish, Fennel, Sunflower and Buckwheat.
 Find Our Product Here!

-We are urban beekeepers who love our vegetable & herb garden.
+At Hive Haven we are urban beekeepers who love our vegetable & herb garden.
 We established hives in our backyard in 2011 and soon realised that our European honeybees & Australian stingless native bees were attracted to certain flowers and not others.
 We wanted a pollinator mix that would cater for both.
 The Hive Haven Betty Bee Beneficial Pollinator Mix provides over 6mths of continuous flowering plus you can nibble on the greens.

 Plants rely on bees and other insects to reproduce and so they have adapted over time to become more attractive to them.
 It’s a mutual relationship where the bee is provided with nectar and pollen.
 The bee needs nectar for carbohydrate and pollen for protein.
 The plants need bees to disperse pollen to other plants of the same species.
 A win win for both!